ECP-Solutions/ASF/examples/Home.md

 ## 1. Quick syntax rules

 - **Statements must end with a semicolon `;`**.
 Omitting `;` will make the compiler treat tokens as part of the following statement.
-This rules doesn't apply to the last statement in a code block where the semicolon isn't allowed.
+This rules doesn't apply to the last statement in a script.
+We also recommend semicolon at the end of code blocks.
 - **Commas `,` are exclusively for**:
   - function call arguments: `f(a, b, c);`
   - array items: `[1, 2, 3]`